 Diabetes.
 All of us have heard of it, and most of us know someone who has it.
-It is a disease that seems to be an integral part of our culture.
+It’s a disease that seems to be an integral part of our culture and unfortunately, diabetes is not always taken as seriously as it should be.
 How did it ever get to be so widespread, and is there anything we can do toward reversing diabetes?
 The good news is that we do not have to allow diabetes to assault us.
 We can set reachable goals, both personally and as a society, to rid ourselves of this unnecessary blight that is due primarily to poor diet and an inactive lifestyle.
 Let’s talk about reversing diabetes – what you need to know.

 What Is Diabetes?